 Selvage is a curatorial collective from the USA that includes Julia Brock, Teresa Bramlette Reeves and Kirstie Tepper.
 Their practice reveals and visualizes alternative narratives and history.
 With a strong commitment to service, they work with partners to identify a particular need and research focus that allows for discovery on both sides of the partnership.
 In examining the past they rewrite future understanding of a time and place and embrace nostalgia as a form of knowledge rather than sentimental longing.
 The collective works in the borderland of fact, hearsay, and fiction, wherein one finds multiple voices and stories to share.

-With thanks to the Arts Council for essential annual funding and to the OPW, FÁS, The Heritage Council and Kilkenny Local Authorities for additional assistance.
+With thanks to the Arts Council for essential annual funding and to the OPW, Department of Social Protection and Kilkenny Local Authorities for additional assistance.